 Happy New Year!

 April Fool’s Day is one of my favorites.
-I love the creativity, mischief, laughter, and the thrill of a good prank.
+I love the creativity, the mischief, the laughter—and the thrill of a good prank.

-My best friend since age six is an April Fool’s mastermind.
-Some years, she gets me and our other partner in crime so good that our responses have become legendary.
-One year, in the middle of an elaborate prank, I left a voicemail so hilarious that it’s now a sacred artifact.
-Sometimes when life gets tough, someone plays it, cracks up, and drops it in the group chat.
-It never fails to lighten the mood.
+My best friend since we were six is an April Fool’s mastermind.
+Some years, she gets me and our other partner in crime so good that our reactions have become legendary.
+One year, in the middle of a prank, I left a voicemail so ridiculous it’s now revered.
+When life gets tough, someone will play it, crack up, and drop it in the group chat.
+It never fails to lift the mood.
 Laughter is my kind of medicine.

 Today, my second graders and I did some digging and learned these fun facts about how April Fool’s Day came to be.
 Here’s what we found out: